Youth Transition Services

 Safety: Becoming aware of, and using, emergency and prevention procedures for safety at home, in the community, and on the job.

-Youth may remain enrolled in the MY BEST program until they “age out,” achieve the goals in their independent Living Plans, move out of the area, or decide that they are no longer interested in receiving assistance through the Dayle McIntosh Center.
-After leaving the program, all participants are given an opportunity to complete a satisfaction survey to express their opinions about the usefulness of the MY BEST program.
+Youth may continue in the DMC Youth Connect program until they “age out,” achieve the goals, move out of the area, or decide that they are no longer interested.
+After leaving the program, all participants are given an opportunity to complete a satisfaction survey to express their opinions about the usefulness of the youth program.

 Program Success Story